NikolaLohinski/terraform-provider-freebox/README.md

 ## Documentation

-Run the following to generate the contents of `docs/` folder:
+Run the following to generate the registry documentation in the `docs/` folder:

 ```shell
 mage docs:build
 ```

-Then serve the book using:
+Serve the book using:

 ```shell
 mage book:serve